Teams, tales and tips – a guide to the local game

 From the station end to town, Anne Street/Park Street are lined with pubs and bars.
 As you make your towards Market Square, your first port of call should be Jockeys, where sport (racing, of course, and hurling, with a back room for football watching) and quality home-made food feature highly.
 Across the road, the Big House/McGuinness (27 Anne Street) also goes big on TV sport – though sadly its beer signs (Harp, Macardles) are nods to a moribund local industry.

 Further along the same side, popular Brubakers is more bar-like and keeps longer hours.
 Live sport is still a given.
 Alongside, Russell’s Saloon is a recent and tasteful revamp of a much-loved old bar, a destination for craft and German beers, though not soccer.
-The new ownership has also had the good sense not to take down the large clock outside – some things are still sacrosanct.
+The incoming ownership has also had the good sense not to take down the large clock outside – some things are still sacrosanct.

 Craft brews, and lots of them, are also served at The Bar Tender (‘Cold Beer, Warm Welcome’), which recently celebrated its tenth anniversary.
 Nearby stands M Courtney’s (44 Park Street), a seriously old-school pub in a building barely changed since the mid 1800s.